 Caring for Your Mouth

 Even if you wear full dentures, you still must take good care of your mouth.
 Brush your gums, tongue, and palate every morning with a soft-bristled brush before you put in your dentures.
 This increases circulation in your tissues and helps remove plaque.
 Eating a balanced diet is also important to keep your mouth healthy.
 You will still need regular oral exams by your dentist even after you have lost your teeth.
 The dental office will tell you how often you should have dental visits.
 During a visit, the dentist will look for signs of disease, such as cancer of the head and neck.
 Your dentist will also check to see if your dentures fit well or might need adjustments.

 Schedule Your Appointment Today

 Improved denture technology has allowed us to provide high-quality and natural-looking dentures to our patients.
 We are committed to ensuring that your dentures match properly and fit comfortably to create a uniformed smile.
-To schedule a denture consultation, give Mills River Family Dental a call today at 828-799-0900.
+To schedule a denture consultation, give Mills River Family Dental in Mills River, North Carolina a call today.